Skip over main navigation

 2. Does that learning difficulty or disability call for special educational provision to be made?

-Special educational provision is any educational or training provision that is additional to, or different from, that made generally for other children or young people of the same age.
-This is a wide definition, and could cover a wide range of things, for example:
+For these children and young people, special educational provision is any educational or training provision that is additional to, or different from, that made generally for other children or young people of the same age.

 • having materials provided in a larger font